Dismiss Modal

 • Give your child any medicines or supplements as directed.

 • Help your child make diet changes as instructed.
 You may be told to give your child more calcium-rich foods.
 These include dairy products like milk, cheese, and yogurt.
-Some nondairy foods that contain calcium include fortified soy milk, fortified cereals, and dark green leafy vegetables such as kale, collard greens, or spinach.
+Some nondairy foods that contain calcium include fortified soy milk and orange juice, fortified cereals, chia seeds, and dark green leafy vegetables, such as kale, collard greens, broccoli, or spinach.

 • Limit soft drinks and soda.
 Many of these drinks have phosphates.
 These can make it harder for your child’s body to absorb calcium.